Sports Medicine / Muscle Injuries

 What to expect

-Your visit begins with a thorough evaluation including a history, physical exam, and diagnostic ultrasound.
+Your visit begins with a thorough evaluation including a history, physical exam, and diagnostic imaging.
 If a PPP injection is appropriate, the procedure can often be performed the same day.

 Recovery timelines vary depending on the severity of the injury, but many patients notice meaningful improvement within 4 to 6 weeks.